DejvCodes/DejvCodes/README.md

 I'm a 23-year-old front-end developer from the Pardubice region.
 I enjoy improving my coding <br> skills and building web & mobile applications.

-JavaScript / TypeScript / React / Next / Vue / Nuxt / Tailwind / Cypress
+JavaScript / TypeScript / React / Next / Vue / Nuxt / Tailwind

 Most of the time, you can find me coding or at the gym.
 My favourite way to relax?
 Travelling. <br>
 I’m passionate about cars, motorbikes, fitness, great coffee and of course coding.